 Ok.
-So because of the superb adhesion components to the nail and wonderful flexibility, soft potted gel systems, including Japanese gels, last extremely well on clients’ natural nails.
+So because of the superb adhesion components to the nail and incredible flexibility, soft potted gel systems, including Japanese gels, last extremely well on clients’ natural nails.
 And bingo!
 These systems were genuinely what saved my business.

-And now I’m sharing my story with you.
+Now I’m sharing my story with you.

-Really frustrated by all of the nail systems “you’re supposed to use”, perhaps you’ve also become the nail complaint department with nails chipping, lifting or “mysteriously popping off”.
-Or perhaps because you’re not sure whether or not you’re actually making money doing nails.
+You might be really frustrated by all the nail systems “you’re supposed to use”; perhaps you’ve also become the nail complaint department with nails chipping, lifting, or “mysteriously popping off.”
+Or maybe you’re not sure whether or not you’re actually making money doing nails.
 Listen, I get it, and I promise YOU can do what I did.

-Thank you so much for listening, and if you’re feeling stuck, I want to know exactly what it is you’re struggling with, so drop a comment in the comments section and I hope to get back to you soon.
+Thank you so much for listening, and if you’re feeling stuck, I want to know exactly what it is you’re struggling with, so drop a comment in the comments section, and I hope to get back to you soon.